Psoriatic arthritis: Is it time to change your treatment?

 - Nonsteroidal anti-inflammatory drugs ( NSAIDs): These include both over-the-counter and prescription medications such as ibuprofen.
 They may help reduce joint pain, inflammation and stiffness.

 - Disease-modifying anti-rheumatic medications (DMARDs): These drugs target the immune system and slow the progression of psoriatic arthritis.
-They are more powerful than NSAIDs but take longer to work.
 Among the DMARDs used for psoriatic arthritis treatment are methotrexate and sulfasalazine.

 - Biologicals - The newest tools for treating psoriasis and psoriatic arthritis are biologic medications that include etanercept, infliximab, and adalimumab.
 Biologic medications work by targeting the immune system response that causes the symptoms of psoriatic arthritis, preventing the joints from becoming inflamed.
 Biological medications may also make the immune system more susceptible to infections.